Creating a scheme

 A GIF can be easily embedded to a scheme page, and unlike a replay, the animation may automatically run infinitely and it does not require the user to download and run it in Worms Armageddon for playback.
 It can also be edited to add text and other annotations embedded in the animation, which could be used to explain game mechanics and emphasize "cool" moments.

 Notable examples of GIFs made specifically for scheme icons (or larger complements of the icon) are the ones from Drive for Weapons, Supermarket Shopper, and Wormopoly Party.
-There are also GIFs made to represent a scheme's gameplay, like the ones used for Darts, Pool and Hoops.
+There are also GIFs made to represent a scheme's gameplay, like the ones used for Darts, Pool, Hoops, and Knockers.

 The icon of Drive for Weapons for example was handmade, being in total 20 frames, which wasn't an ideal number, because with more frames the animation could be more fluid.
 Some elements were taken and edited from the internet, though.